duxet/laravel-rethinkdb/README.md

 Please note that you can use the same options that you use in `make:model` with `make:rethink-model`, as its based on laravel `make:model`

+## Example of Laravel News Model Class

+This is an example of how the laravel model class has become

+	<?php

+	namespace App;

+	use \duxet\Rethinkdb\Eloquent\Model;

+	class News extends Model
+	{
+	    //
+	}

+## Example of Updating Laravel User Model Class

-Be aware that any model classes that Laravel generates itself will need to be updated manually, otherwise seeding will not work properly.
-For example, the User model extends `Illuminate\Foundation\Auth\User`, which extends `Illuminate\Database\Eloquent\Model` and further implements several interfaces and associated traits that if their functionality is required will need to be added to the User model.
-For example, it your User model might look like this:
+Be aware that any model that Laravel generates during its initial installation will need to be updated manually in order for them to work properly.
+For example, the User model extends `Illuminate\Foundation\Auth\User`, which further extends `Illuminate\Database\Eloquent\Model` instead of `\duxet\Rethinkdb\Eloquent\Model;`.
+The import `Illuminate\Foundation\Auth\User` needs to be removed from the User model and replaced with `\duxet\Rethinkdb\Eloquent\Model;`, and any interfaces and associated traits implemented in `Illuminate\Foundation\Auth\User` that are required will need to be ported to the User model.

 ```
 use Illuminate\Auth\Authenticatable;